ultraleap/PhysicsHandsPlayground/README.md

   - Shapes 📦
   - Figures 🐕
   - Toys 🪀
-  - Joints (coming soon) 💪
 - A simple hand menu with button interactions
-- Ideal Unity settings for Physics Hands
+- Ideal Unity settings for Physical Hands

 ## Feedback

-We love hearing feedback about Physics Hands!
-You can chat to us on our [Discord server](https://discord.com/invite/3VCndThqxS).
+We love hearing feedback about Physical Hands!
+You can chat to us via [Github Discussions](https://github.com/ultraleap/UnityPlugin/discussions).

 While we can't provide support for every platform or use case, as this is currently a live development environment you can be fairly sure things should be working as intended 🙂🤞

+Made with ♥ by @rorygames and @dwarph